suldod/suldod.github.io.bak/_posts/2021-10-26-DInjector-For-AV-AND-EDR-BYPASSING.md

 		print(f'[+] Encrypted shellcode file: {args.output}')
 ```

+*>OK?
+WHATS NEXT?*

+Of course I need to compile the ``DInjector`` project which will output the `.DLL` file that is going to be loaded into the memory in order to call the shellcode.

 I could use Visual Studio to compile the DLL project but doing everything in linux just fits in perfectly.
 I wasnt aware there was a developer tool such as ``monodeveloper`` which could handle `C#` and `.NET` compiling on linux.

 ![img1](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/main/assets/images/post2/DInjector1.png)